vnmorah/vnmorah.github.io/_pages/ENG_services.md

 ---

 # <img align="left" src='/assets/images/cervantes.jpg' width='30%' style='margin-right:1em' > Special Services & Research
 Are you working in a project that involves the Early Modern Spanish world?
-Whether it is getting started with specific bibliography, or fact-checking your fiction manuscript, I bring specialized knowledge and research skills to assist with your needs.
+Whether it is getting started with specific bibliography, fact-checking your fiction manuscript, or helping with sensitivity reading, I bring specialized knowledge and research skills to assist with your needs.